 New manager tips for success include getting to know and building rapport with others who are working at the same level in your organization.
 You can do this by stepping up cross-departmental collaboration.

-Get to know the directors and principals in sales, marketing, IT, human resources, legal and so on.
-See how the finance team can help improve their key metrics and quarterly results.
-Get your groups together to brainstorm strategy.
-By building relationships throughout the organization, you’re honing your business acumen — a definite asset as you continue to advance in your career.
+Get to know the directors and principals in all departments, including accounting, sales, marketing, IT, human resources, legal and so on.
+See how the team can help improve their key metrics and quarterly results.
+Create opportunities for your staff and other business groups to together to brainstorm on strategy.
+By building and strengthening relationships throughout the organization, you’ll help foster a more cohesive workforce.
+You’ll also be honing your business acumen — a definite asset as you continue to advance in your career.

 Being a manager can be rough sailing at times, including for those who’ve been at the helm for years.
-That’s why it’s good practice for all managers to think proactively and critically about whether and when they may need to improve their approach to their role and responsibilities.
+That’s why it’s good practice for all managers to think critically about how they can refine their approach to their role and responsibilities.
 The new manager tips outlined above can be useful for any manager who wants to chart a course for management success.